andrewvallejo/only-devs/README.md

 ---

 **Learning goals:**  My biggest learning goal was to be able to successfully build a backend while also gaining more experience with React.
-I also wanted to get to learn how to use Hooks as well getting better with cypress testing.
-Become more comfortable with Cypress testing.
+I also wanted to learn Hooks in React and become more comfortable with Cypress testing.

-**Challenges:** My challenges were learning a new language (SQL) in order to build the database on PostgreSQL and deploying the backend to Heroku.
+**Challenges:** This project was the first project that we've implemented a new 'stretch' technology, outside of the Turing frontend curriculum.
+I had always been intimidated by the backend, as my true love and passion lies in UI and front end Javascript.
+So it was a mental challenge to step outside my comfort zone into the land of the backend.
+There was definitely a learning curve with a new language (SQL) in order to build the database on PostgreSQL and deploy the backend to Heroku.
+Overall, I'm so glad I ventured into this side of development and I'm proud of this app!

 <br>